JoinColony/purser/docs/_Modules_purser-ledger.md

 await wallet.setDefaultAddress(12); //true
 ```

-Open the Ledger wallet using a different chain id
+Open the Ledger wallet using a different chain id:
 ```js
 import { open } from '@colony/purser-ledger';